 Supplier code of conduct

-LifeWorks Inc. and/or any of its affiliates (“LifeWorks”) has built a reputation of honesty, integrity and fairness by conducting our business according to the highest ethical standards.
+LifeWorks (Canada) Ltd. and/or any of its affiliates (“LifeWorks”) has built a reputation of honesty, integrity and fairness by conducting our business according to the highest ethical standards.
 This Supplier Code of Conduct embodies these core values and reflects LifeWorks commitment to operate with the highest level of integrity.
 As part of this commitment, LifeWorks requires our business partners and suppliers to share in these same core values and business practices.

 This Supplier Code of Conduct governs any company, entity or individual that sells or seeks to sell any products or services to LifeWorks whether directly or indirectly through its employees, affiliates, distributors, subcontractors, agents or other representatives (defined hereafter as “Suppliers”).
 We require all new and existing Suppliers to adhere to the LifeWorks Supplier Code of Conduct, live up to our core values and meet the highest standards of ethical and professional behaviour when providing products or services to LifeWorks or to LifeWorks customers on behalf of LifeWorks.
 The Supplier Code of Conduct sets out the principles, standards and behaviours our Suppliers must follow.